acomaviation/aerobid-legal-docs/privacy_policy.md

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-### 10. GLOSSARY
+### 10. Glossary

-#### **LAWFUL BASIS**
+#### Lawful basis

 **Legitimate Interest** means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the best and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
-You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by [contacting us](#contact-details).
+You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by[ contacting us](https://www.aero.bid/legal/privacy#contact-details).

 **Performance of Contract** means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

 **Comply with a legal or regulatory obligation** means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

-#### **THIRD PARTIES**
+#### Third parties

 - Service providers acting as processors based both inside and outside the UK who provide IT and system administration services (including cloud computing services, analytics services, application monitoring and error tracking) and payment processing services.
 - Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the UK who provide consultancy, banking, legal, insurance and accounting services.
 - HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based in the UK who require reporting of processing activities in certain circumstances.

-#### **YOUR LEGAL RIGHTS**
+#### Your legal rights

 You have the right to: